China is watching you.

 I am convinced about 99.9% of all emails go through.
-But to me, that means at least one email I send per day will not reach its destination.
+But to me, that means at least a few of the emails I send each week will not reach its destination.
 If I do not hear back from someone rather quickly, I just assume they did not get my email and I send it again.
 In other words, I assume the worst.

 I have a similar attitude regarding my privacy when in China.
 I assume my hotel room is bugged and my Internet is monitored.
 I assume the worst and I take every measure I can to be careful.
 I know people will laugh at my “paranoia,” but I have plenty of stories to tell involving people who were not careful about their data:

 - Many years ago, I was staying on the business floor of the Lotte Hotel in Busan, Korea.
 This floor has a couple of computers for its guests.
-I got on one of those computers (to read the news) and the first thing that popped up was a letter written by a Seattle company revealing information I know they would not have wanted me (or anyone else) to see.
-Someone from this company had written this letter on the computer (in Word format) and simply left it there.
+I got on one of those computers and the first thing that popped up was a letter written by a Seattle company revealing information I know they would not have wanted anyone to see.
+Someone from this company had written this letter on the computer and simply left it there.
 Not smart.

-- A couple years ago, I found a memory stick in the desk drawer of my hotel in Shanghai that contained an incredible amount of information on a European plastics company.
+- A couple of years ago, I found a memory stick in the desk drawer of my Shanghai hotel that contained huge amounts of information on a European plastics company.
 Not smart.

 - Many years ago, a client of ours discovered an employee was running a rival business within my client’s business.
 My client then arranged for this employee to bring his two company laptops to the office.
 When the employee went to lunch, the locks were changed and he was locked out.
 You would not even believe the stuff we found on those laptops.
 I am talking both business and personal.
 Very, very personal.
 Not smart.

-I thought of data protection today after reading a fascinating New York Times article, Britain Warned Businesses of Threat of Chinese Spying.
-True or not (and I have no way to know), this article ought to chill you at least a bit.
-It talks about a 2008 report from Britain’s M15 intelligence agency, setting out the following:
+I thought of data protection today after reading a New York Times article, Britain Warned Businesses of Threat of Chinese Spying.
+This article talks about a 2008 report from Britain’s M15 intelligence agency, setting out the following:

 Officers from the People’s Liberation Army and the Ministry of Public Security had approached British businesspeople at trade fairs and exhibitions with offers of “gifts” that included cameras and computer memory sticks that were found to contain bugs that provided the Chinese with remote access to the recipients’ computers.
 “There have been cases where these ‘gifts’ have contained Trojan devices and other types of malware.”